Clinical Psychology & the Practitioner Model of Training

-SOPP students demonstrate mastery of the six core competencies as they proceed through coursework and clinical practicum training.
+SOPP students demonstrate mastery of the seven core competencies as they proceed through coursework and clinical practicum training.
 To be approved for internship, SOPP students must demonstrate their competence in each of the areas in the Comprehensive Clinical Examination (CCE).
 The CCE is discussed in more detail below.

 Diversity & the educational and social context